 JAMA Network Open

-Authors: Bader Chaarani, Ph.D., of the University of Vermont in Burlington, is the corresponding author.
+Authors: Barry M. Lester, Ph.D., of the Women and Infants Hospital of Rhode Island in Providence, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.